 The system tablespace begins with 10 MB of space and contains the InnoDB data dictionary and undo space.
 After you allocate the space, the file is at least 10 MB and can use more available storage.

 By default, Amazon RDS sets innodb_file_per_table to 1 so that the database stores data for each tablespace in its own .ibd file.
 To recover reusable space for related tables, use OPTIMIZE TABLE to resize each table tablespace file.
-Or, you can drop a table.
+Or, drop a table.

 If you set innodb_file_per_table to 0, then Amazon RDS allocates all tables to the system tablespace.
 If you drop tables or indexes, or delete or truncate data from allocated tables in the system, then the tablespace marks the space as reusable.
 However, innodb_file_per_table doesn't free up the space for the file system.